-The script uses rcp to copy a specified file, presumably a configuration file such as arrayd.conf, into /usr/lib/array.
-This fails if %USER is not privileged.
-Then the script restarts arrayd to reread configuration files.
+The script uses rcp to copy a specified file (presumably a configuration file such as arrayd.conf) into /usr/lib/array (this will fail if %USER is not privileged).
+Then the script restarts arrayd (see /etc/init.d/array) to reread configuration files.

-The command definition is as follows:
+The command definition would be as follows: